Find out about the planning restrictions residents may face when seeking to make changes to buildings which are listed or in conservation areas.

 The Government is implementing a new First Homes scheme to help first-time buyers in England onto the property ladder by offering new-build homes at a discount of at least 30% off the market price.
 Local authorities will be able to prioritise these homes for local residents and key workers by using section 106 agreements.

-The Commons Library casework page on First Homes for first-time buyers (England) provides more information.
+The Library constituency casework page on First Homes for first-time buyers (England) provides more information.

 Pre-existing private housing